kiwidude68/calibre_plugins/CONTRIBUTING.md

 ### Virtual Environments

-The above approach will allow resolving calibre imports but not third party libraries such as PyQt5 or lxml.
+The above approach will allow resolving calibre imports but not third party libraries such as PyQt5, six or lxml.
 If you want intellisense for those, then you need a few more steps to create a virtual Python environment in VS Code.

 1. From the powershell prompt in VS Code with the workspace loaded, run:
 ```